Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Study Design and Methodology

 \section{Study Design and Methodology}

-Our goal was to examine how users engage with \textsc{\sysName} (DG2 and DG3: multimodal interaction and human-like onboarding) and how it affects the balance between guidance and user autonomy (DG5).
-We therefore adopted a qualitative, task-based study design combining think-aloud protocols with semi-structured interviews.
-We conducted the study in two phases: (1) a formative study (n=4), to refine the task design and the set of supported modalities, and (2) main interviews (n=6) with participants spanning novice to experienced dashboard users.
+Our goal was to examine how users engage with \textsc{\sysName} (\DGTwo and \DGThree) and how it affects the balance between guidance and user autonomy (\DGFive).
+To provide an appropriate baseline for comparison, we also included a condition where participants were not given access to \sysName at all and could only use a standard static dashboard guide provided as a printed document.

+We therefore adopted a mixed-methods approach, measuring task performance across both conditions and conducting qualitative analysis of think-aloud sessions and subsequent semi-structured interviews.
+We conducted the study in two phases: (1) a formative study (n=4), to refine the task design and the set of supported modalities, and (2) main interviews with 12 participants, including six participants using \sysName (\DianaParticipant{1}-\DianaParticipant{6}) and six participants using a static dashboard guide (\BaselineParticipant{1}-\BaselineParticipant{6}).
+The participants ranged from novice to experienced dashboard users.

-During the main sessions, participants completed a series of dashboard-oriented tasks of varying difficulty using \sysName.
-Participants were free to choose the interaction modality (or modalities) per task and could ask follow-up questions on tasks in more detail when needed.
-Comparing real-world onboarding scenarios, we also provided a digital standard user guide for the dashboard as an optional reference but participants were not required to use it.
+During the main sessions, participants completed a series of dashboard-oriented tasks of varying difficulty, either using \sysName or the static dashboard guide.

+All (n=12) participants received the static dashboard guide, but only half (\DianaParticipant{1}-\DianaParticipant{6}) had access to Diana in addition to the guide.
+Participants using \sysName were free to choose any interaction modality (or modalities) per task and could ask follow-up questions on tasks to \sysName if needed.